Studi2000/yard-api-server/README.md

 * **Integration with RustDesk**

     * Uses a custom REST interface for login and session data
-    * You find all changes
+    * You find all changes in the /patch directory of this project
     * *Requires a small patch in* [`relay_server.rs`](https://github.com/Studi2000/yard-api-server/tree/master/patch/rustdesk-server) *to forward session events*
 * **Device & Peer Management**